roseengineering/silicon5351/README.md

 <code>SI5351\_I2C.<b>setup\_pll</b>(self, pll, mult, num=0, denom=1)</code>
 Set the frequency for the given PLL.
-The PLL frequency is set to the frequency given by (whole + num / denom) times the crystal frequency.
+The PLL frequency is set to the frequency given by (mult + num / denom) times the crystal frequency.
 **pll** The number of the PLL to select.
 (0=PLLA, 1=PLLB)
 **mult** The whole number to multiply the crystal frequency by.
 This value must be in the range [15-90].
 **num** The numerator to multiply the crystal frequency by.
 This value must be in the range [0-1048575).